ultraq/thymeleaf-layout-dialect/README.md

 </html>
 ```

-Just like with the content/decorator example, the `layout:fragment` of the page
+Just like with the content/decorator example, the `layout:fragment` of the
-you're including will be replaced by the element with the matching fragment
+template you're including will be replaced by the element with the matching
-name.
-In this case, the entire `modal-content` of `Modal2.html` will be
+fragment name.
+In this case, the entire `modal-content` of `Modal2.html` will
-replaced by the custom paragraph above.
+be replaced by the custom paragraph above.
 Here's the result:

 ```html
 <!DOCTYPE html>